Human and AI Perceptual Differences in Image Classification Errors: Introduction

-Our work quantifies the perceptual difference between humans and machines in an image classification task.
-We first analyzed the statistical distribution of mistakes made by human annotators and robust machine classifiers, where we observed that machines tend to make similar mistakes to other machines, while mistakes differ from those made by humans.
-Next, we used implicit information from machines and human classifiers, such as machine confidence scores, human annotation time, and agreement levels, to rank the difficulty of each classification task.
-Comparing the performance of humans and machines on various task difficulty levels, we found that despite being worse overall, humans do outperform the machine in some conditions, such as when machines have low confidence or low agreement.
-Finally, we use these results to show that a post-hoc human-machine collaboration outperforms collaboration between any two machine classifiers.
+Our work quantifies the perceptual difference between humans and machines in the image classification task.
+We first analyzed the statistical distribution of mistakes made by human annotators and AI annotators (robust machine learning classifiers), where we found that \emph{machines tend to make similar mistakes to other machines, while mistakes differ from those made by humans}.
+Next, we attempt to understand the differences using implicit information from machine and human classifiers, such as machine confidence scores, human annotation time, and agreement levels, to rank the difficulty of each classification task.
+Comparing the performance of humans and machines on various task difficulty levels, we observe that \emph{despite being worse overall, humans outperform the machines in some conditions, such as when machines have low confidence or low agreement}.
+Finally, we demonstrate the potential of studying human-to-machine differences by using our findings to show that appropriate human-machine collaboration significantly outperforms collaboration between any two machine classifiers.

-The contributions of this work are: \begin{itemize} \item A comparison of human-machine perceptual differences on an image classification task. \item Empirically showing the benefit of leveraging perceptual differences by post-hoc teaming. \end{itemize}
+The contributions of this work are: \begin{itemize} \item A comparison of human-machine perceptual differences on an image classification task. \item Showing that understanding perceptual differences can improve overall system accuracy. \end{itemize}